 The gripping stories of Mughal emperor Akbar and his loyalty-bound courtier Birbal, have fascinated children for generations.
 We present you with a collection of the best Akbar and Birbal stories for kids that you can read out to them.
 The tales, with morals, have been passed on from generation to generation by word of mouth and comic books.
-Children of different ages love listening to these captivating and funny incidents in the lives of Akbar and Birbal and make for great bedtime stories.
+Besides being fun and engaging, these stories teach important life lessons and foster creativity and critical thinking in children.
+Children of different ages love listening to these captivating and funny incidents in the lives of Akbar and Birbal.
+These also make for great bedtime stories.
 Plunge into this post for some of these stories that will captivate and entertain your child.

 Funny Akbar Birbal Stories